 The Thames is the subject of many paintings.
 Claude Monet, the famous French Impressionist, actually painted the river three times!

-Do you have any interesting, fun or strange facts about the River Thames you’d like to share with us?
-Share them here in the comments section below!
+Do you know any interesting facts about The River Thames?
+Share them in the comments below!